 During 2018 the organization combined the Bequest Fund and the Margaret McKay Fund to create a new fund called the Margaret Fleming McKay Legacy Fund.
-This fund will be used to help Inter Pares continue long-term programs with counterparts internationally and in Canada.
+The purpose of this fund is to help Inter Pares continue long-term programs with counterparts internationally and in Canada.
+During the year Inter Pares transferred \$255,004 (2023 - \$nil) from the Margaret Fleming McKay Legacy Fund to unrestricted net assets.